MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 For the purposes of this study, a client will store a collection on a set of servers of the same "quality" level.
 Documents with differing quality requirements are considered separate collections and are stored and managed separately.

-# Judge the Level of Storage Quality
+# Commandment VIII: Judge for Yourself the Level of Storage Quality

+This commandment counsels us to trust our own experience more than the marketing statements of those trying to sell us products and services.
+This has two parts:

-Do not blindly believe reliability estimates from vendors.
+- Question the provenance of reliability estimates from vendors.
+- Pay close attention to our own experience with storage reliability.
+Note that this requires that we *collect* and *analyze* reliability data from our own collections.

 ### Doubt Statistics of Manufacturers and Cloud Vendors